nathanallen/simple_express_todo/README.md

 ##Simple Express Todo

-Although not a very practical solution, this sample express application demonstrates how one could build a full-CRUD "Todo Style App" using jQuery, front-end templating, and a REST API.
+Although not a very practical solution, this learning application demonstrates how one could build a full-CRUD "Todo Style App" using jQuery, front-end templating, and a REST API.

 ## Requirements
 - Must use RESTful conventions.